bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 It may still happen at some point if we really need to.
 As long as we can get them to miners.

-Adam Jonas: 00:36:57
+Mark Erhardt: 00:36:57

-Is that the third approach next to Nostra.
+Is that the third approach next to Nostr.

 Rusty Russell: 00:37:00